-The actual Initial Value of each Index is the closing level of that Index on the Pricing Date and is specified under "Key Terms - Initial Value" in this pricing supplement.
-For historical data regarding the actual closing levels of each Index, please see the historical information set forth under "The Indices" in this pricing supplement.
+The actual Initial Value of each Index is the closing level of that Index on the Pricing Date and is specified under "Key Terms - Initial Value" in this amended and restated pricing supplement.
+For historical data regarding the actual closing levels of each Index, please see the historical information set forth under "The Indices" in this amended and restated pricing supplement.